arminf82/TensorFlow_PanTilt_Cam/README.md

 - Select one class from the models to track
 - Support all kinds of servos and webcams (not tested on Raspi Cam)

-The google model zoo provides a lot of pretrained models that are sufficient for many usecases.
+The google's [model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) provides a lot of pretrained models that are sufficient for many usecases.
 For example, if you want to track dogs, cats, teddy bears or humans, the models from the object detection api will work well for you.